tskit-dev/tutorials/what_is.md

 print("\n".join(sorted([f"Genome {labels[i]}:  {h}" for i, h in enumerate(haplotypes)])))
 ```

-This is only a tiny example; real-world use cases may involve millions of genomes
+This approach scales effectively to millions of genomes and chromosomes of
-with hundreds of thousands of trees.
-Tree sequences scale efficiently to such huge
+hundreds of megabases in length.
+The ability to deal with huge datasets comes down to
-datasets because of one key property: adjacent trees along the genome are highly
+one key feature of genomic data: adjacent trees along a chromosome are highly correlated,
-correlated, that is, they *share structure*.
-In our example, this becomes evident if we
+that is, they *share structure*.
+In our example, this becomes evident
-highlight the branches, or "edges" in tree sequence terminology, that remain unchanged
+if we highlight the branches, or "edges" in tree sequence terminology, that remain
-between the first and the second tree.
+unchanged between the first and the second tree.

 ```{code-cell}
 :"tags": ["hide-input"]